Biden's FAA nominee withdraws after Sinema scuttles committee vote

 “The partisan attacks and procedural obstruction he has faced are undeserved,” Transportation Secretary Pete Buttigieg tweeted late Saturday.
 The FAA, which has been without a permanent leader for a year, “needs a confirmed Administrator, and Phil Washington’s transportation & military experience made him an excellent nominee.”

-Republican senators, led by Ted Cruz, R-Texas, said Washington lacked the aviation safety experience required for the job.
+Republican senators, led by Ted Cruz (R-Tex.), said Washington lacked the aviation safety experience required for the job.
 They sought to tie him to local political issues in California, where he headed the Los Angeles County Metropolitan Transportation Authority, and assailed his focus on diversifying the ranks of transportation officials and contractors.

 “With all respect, Mr. Washington, it gives no comfort to the flying public that their pilot might be a transgendered witch but doesn’t actually know how to prevent the plane from crashing into the ground and killing them.
 I believe your record is woefully lacking,” Cruz said during a Senate hearing on his nomination earlier this month.
 He noted Washington had been neither a pilot nor an aviation industry executive.